CodeDialect/nexus-cli/README.md

 ---

-## ðŸš€ Earn More NEX?
+## Earn More NEX?
 Run Multiple CLI Nodes

 You can now run multiple Nexus CLI nodes to maximize your rewards by using separate screen sessions.
 Here's how to spin up a second node: